gaelledrmn/Applied-Macro-project/README.md

 - main.m: this file is the main one to run in order to replicate the report's results;
 - unemployment_NK.mod: this file contains the description of the unemployment model that we use, and several computing tasks like historical decomposition, forecasting or policy scenario analysis;
 - call_dbnomics.m: this file contains the function that allows us to get data from dbnomics;
 - draw_tables.m: this file contains the function that allows us to draw the graphes for the part of the report regarding policy analysis.

+## Data:

+- Our series come from DNnomics;
+- For ETS prices, we use data provided to us by our instructior.
+They are available in the file Data_Estimation_2009-2019.xlsx.